byuitechops/for-the-strength-of-developers/Handbook/1. Employee Onboarding/Employee Onboarding - ${NAME}.md

 > Talk to anyone if you have any questions regarding these items.

-- [ ] Please ensure that the school has your I-9 information.
+- [ ] Please ensure that BYU-Idaho HR has approved you to work.
 - [ ] Are you able to access Workday and clock in/out?
   > If not, please talk to your lead or Josh.
 - [ ] Github